Texas Brain-Eating Amoeba Found in City's Water Supply

 It is a freshwater parasite that is found all over the world.
 Scientifically called Naegleria, it is lethal, with a death rate higher than 97 percent.
 Its most recent casualty is Josiah McIntyre, who is only south of Houston.

 Maria Castillo says her child probably got the amoeba from a local splash pad or the garden hose at their home in Lake Jackson.
-An unexpected surge of side effects that began with a migraine at home ended with brain seizures and strokes in the hospital.
+Splash pads can pose a risk if they do not have enough chlorine to kill harmful microorganisms.

-Josiah's story is unusual.
+Josiah’s story is unusual.
 According to the CDC, there were 145 known cases from 1962 to 2018, but only four individuals survived.
+These are rare cases, and Naegleria fowleri infection is a rare infection.

-Her story caused a ripple effect in 2013—making the undetectable microorganism famous.
+Her story caused a ripple effect in 2013, making the undetectable microorganism famous.

-Josiah's mom says her greatest message to other families is to know about the symptoms—headache, fever, vomiting, and changed mental state.
+Josiah’s mom says her greatest message to other families is to know about the symptoms—headache, fever, vomiting, and changed mental state.
 She said it is uncommon.
 However, it is real, and it occurs.
+The death rate is extremely high, and nearly everyone who contracts the infection dies.

-5 Key Facts About Brain-eating Amoeba
+5 Key Facts About Brain-Eating Amoeba

 People normally become infected from warm freshwater lakes and rivers.